All-Sedona Diversity Committee

 The Sedona Conference (TSC) recognizes the value of all voices, and diversity is at the heart of its mission.
 TSC's core purpose of fostering innovative legal thought and providing recommendations, principles and other guidance on "tipping point" legal issues relies on a broad review process involving its entire membership.
 This breadth of review, in turn, relies on the diversity of TSC's membership: not simply the diversity of opinions on all sides of a particular position, but also the diversity of background and experience that shapes and influences the unique perspective of each member.

-TSC defines diversity as a focus on race, ethnicity, gender, socioeconomics, sexual orientation, gender identification, physical ability and age.
+TSC defines diversity as a focus on race, religion, ethnicity, gender, socioeconomics, sexual orientation, gender identification, physical ability and age.
 TSC strives to provide leadership and guidance from legal professionals of diverse backgrounds and with differing interests and goals to help create a legal community that reflects and enhances diversity at Bench and Bar.
 To that end, the Committee’s mission is to set the PACE for diversity in the legal profession:

 - promote the profile and participation of our diverse members;